 - Tracey Garman, International Student Advisor

 Tracey Garman is an International Student Advisor at PCC.
-She "feels blessed to have the opportunity to work with such an amazing group of people, international students!"
-Tracey has worked at PCC since 2008, beginning with International Education in 2009.
+She enjoys being able to serve international students, introduce them to college life and hear the amazing life stories they each have to share.
+She has worked at PCC since 2003, beginning with International Education in 2008.
 Before starting her career at PCC, she studied at Clark Community College (Vancouver, WA), so she is familiar with what a great opportunity beginning at a community college can be.
-Tracey graduated with her Bachelor of Arts degree at Washington State University in Vancouver, WA.
-She has lived in the Pacific NW for about 18 years (born in the state of Wisconsin) and enjoys all the beauty and adventures to be had here.
-Tracey has traveled to Taiwan, Peru, Colombia, Ecuador, and the Dominican Republic, and wishes to broaden the list of foreign countries she has visited!
+Tracey graduated with her Bachelor of Arts degree at Washington State University.
+She has traveled to Taiwan, Peru, Colombia, Ecuador, and the Dominican Republic.
+She has lived in the Pacific NW for about 18 years and enjoys all the beauty and adventures to be had here.
+Her hobbies include outdoor activities, reading, discovering the best burger places in Portland and spending quality time with friends and family.

 - Marie Mahon, International Student Advisor (Thursdays)

 Marie Mahon is an International Student Advisor at both the Sylvania and Southeast Campus Campuses.
 Her main responsibilities are to provide academic and Immigration advising to international students.
 Marie originally came to the United States from Ireland as an F-1 student, so she has a special interest in helping students who are far away from home, who are learning how to live and survive in a new country.
 She has traveled to England, Belgium, Germany, France, Italy, Canada, Hong Kong and Vietnam.
 She love's food, reading books, knitting and traveling to other countries.
 Marie has two teenage kids who keep her busy and her philosophy in life is to "enjoy today and appreciate each other."